DHANUSH59-CPU/Project/Frontend/Auth/README.md

-# Auth
+# AlgoMaster Frontend

-A modern React application with Progressive Web App (PWA) capabilities built with Vite.
+A modern competitive programming platform with social features, built with React and Progressive Web App (PWA) capabilities.

 ## 🚀 Features

+- 🏆 **Competitive Programming** - Solve algorithmic problems with real-time judging
+- 👥 **Social Features** - Like, favorite, comment, and connect with other coders
+- 🔍 **Discover Friends** - Find and connect with like-minded developers
+- 📊 **Analytics Dashboard** - Track your progress with detailed statistics
+- 🎯 **Problem Solving** - Comprehensive problem database with multiple difficulty levels
 - ⚡ **Vite** - Fast build tool and development server
 - ⚛️ **React 18** - Latest React with modern hooks
 - 🎨 **Tailwind** - Styling framework